 Bidstream-derived data can be useful for audience modeling, competitive intelligence, contextual analysis, and identity resolution, but it is also one of the easiest categories to misunderstand.
 A bid request was built to support ad auctions, not to become an unlimited downstream dataset.
 Buyers evaluating clickstream and web intent, MAID-based identity, or audience targeting should ask a narrow question before any sample arrives: what fields were collected for what purpose, under what notice, and what uses are allowed after licensing?
-This checklist pairs with data brokers post-FTC consent orders, sensitive location data diligence, and seed match testing.
+Pair this checklist with data brokers post-FTC consent orders, sensitive location data diligence, and seed match testing.

 Key Takeaways